 The Confidentiality Of Monero

 All default XMR transactions are “hidden” to make sure user privacy is protected.
 Sending and receiving address as well as the amount of transactions are obfuscated.
 Monero team claim they do it differently from other privacy coins such as ZCash whereas with Monero your obfuscated transactions are always on by default.
 At the time of this writing, Monero team are still researching what they call as The Kovri Project.
-For you who don’t know, Kovri Project will route and encrypt all transactions within Monero blockchain through I2P (Invisible Internet Project) nodes.
+For those who don’t know, Kovri Project will route and encrypt all transactions within Monero blockchain through I2P (Invisible Internet Project) nodes.
 The idea is to improve the untraceability of Monero transactions further.

 One very important use case of Monero is the transaction unlinkability.
 The idea is that nobody else (except the recipient and sender) should be able to trace the transaction.
 Monero calls it ‘stealth addresses’.
 Basically, the sender will have to use the recipient’s public view and public send keys to create a public key that can be used once.
 This one-time public key then will generate a stealth address without revealing the public addresses.